 The Centralian Bearded Dragon commonly inhabits open forests, woodlands, scrub and even some disturbed areas such as farmland.

 In spring male dragons keep a close eye out for passing females, attracting their attention with a series of frantic head bobs and arm waving.
 A month or so after mating, the female lays a clutch of 10 - 20 oval shaped white eggs.
 These are laid in a shallow hole dug into the soil in an open sunny spot.
-The eggs hatch after around two months of incubation.
+The eggs hatch after around 2 months of incubation.